When I lived in Pittsburgh, my house once lost power for heating for three days in the middle of winter.

 If you already have a well-insulated garage, congratulations, you don’t need to worry about this.

 The cost of insulating a garage depends on its overall size and what type of installation you add.

 You’ll spend between 50 cents and $1.25 per square foot of wall and ceiling space.
 This doesn’t include any contractor costs if you ask for help.

 Expect a price between $400 and $1000 for most garages.
 Oversized garages will, of course, cost more.

-Most people think mainly about blanket and roll insulation, but you may want to look for rigid foam insulation with a high R-value instead.
+Most people think mainly about blanket and roll insulation.
+Still, look for rigid foam insulation with a high R-value instead.

 They usually mount onto walls or ceilings rather than being something you can move around your garage as needed.
 That alone can make them an issue for some people.

 You can find portable propane heaters, but these usually need extra fuel tanks or hoses, making them even bulkier than they already are.

 When Should You Use an Electric Heater vs. a Propane Heater?

 Electric and gas heaters have somewhat different use cases.